intelie/live-agent/live_agent/templates/README.md

 # 2- Activate the virtualenv

 # 3- Install live-agent (you probably should use a requirements.txt file to manage your dependencies)
-(virtualenv)$ pip install -r requirements.txt -c constraints.txt --trusted-host pypi.intelie
+(virtualenv)$ pip install -r requirements.txt -c constraints.txt

 # 4- Bootstrap a new agent
 (virtualenv)$ create-agent